k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/v0-0-01-dir/github-dir/README.md

 * **`rep`:** Classifier indicating a repository.
 * **`sd2`:** Indicates the operational environment. `sd2` signifies the Sambar web application development environment.
 The suffix `2` was added to differentiate this environment from the original development environment `sd` after it was migrated to a different AWS region and account.
 This distinction helps prevent resource conflicts and confusion across regions.
 * **`dgo`:** Represents DigitalOcean as the cloud provider.

+<h1 id="Private-Repository-Configuration">Private Repository Configuration</h1>

+All GitHub organizations within the Sambar/LeBar/k8or ecosystem should be configured as private to safeguard the confidentiality and security of the codebase and related resources.
+This prevents unauthorized access to repositories and protects intellectual property.

 ---